dergigi/dergigi.github.io/collections/_posts/2026-08-19-thinking-in-public.markdown

 I just took a nice long shower, as I often do, especially when I'm overwhelmed and stuck in some way (I'm both, as of this moment).
 There is too many things going on.
-Too much noise, too much doomerism, too much AI, and of course - - - how could I forget - - - too much LLM slop.
+Too much noise, too much doomerism, too much AI, and of course—how could I forget—too much LLM slop.

 I used to write long thinkboi pieces.
 People liked them, so I tried to write more of them.
 It was a form of audience capture, without me realizing it.
 And